Julie-u/recipe-project/readme.md

 Grid looks comprehensive but as usual, it's simple when you show us but when I try it's not the same..

 I will continue to watch the recorded session and try to learn it better to catch up.

+(I add the accessibility screen into the img folder)